by The Law Office of Frank Ciardi | Oct 21, 2019 | Criminal Defense

 It is possible to convince prosecutors not to file charges.
-That’s especially true if the facts happen to jive with the elected District Attorney’s political agenda.
+That’s especially true if the facts align with the elected District Attorney’s political agenda.
 For example, if officers catch Joe with marijuana, they will probably arrest him even if he claims to have a prescription.
 If a Rochester criminal defense attorney produces the prescription for prosecutors, they may drop the case.

 But these instances are very rare.
 Indeed, many Rochester criminal defense attorneys fight for individual rights their entire careers and only encounter a handful of these situations.
 Truthfully, if the state’s attorney is willing to give up without a fight, that person is not a very good lawyer.

 So, most criminal cases go through the system, whether the defendant is guilty or innocent.
 After a Rochester criminal defense attorney thoroughly evaluates the case, including both the facts and the law, plea negotiations usually begin.
 More on that below.

 Legal Defenses for Morally Innocent People

 First, examining some possible legal defenses for morally innocent people is essential.
 If a defense is available, these cases are easier to resolve favorably.

 Eyewitnesses are not always right.
 They often misidentify suspects during photo or live lineups, especially if the lineup was not double-blind.

 In double-blind lineups, the suspect’s identity is unknown to both the witness and the person administering the test.
 But most Monroe County lineups are only blind (i.e., the administrator knows the suspect’s identity).
 As a result, the administrator often gives the witness subtle clues, like placing a preferred photo in the middle of a line.

 If Joe goes to court, it is not enough for him to proclaim his innocence.
 Instead, a Rochester criminal defense attorney must create reasonable doubt, and a tainted identification is one way to do so.